“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 3. Ignoring Important Keywords and ATS Optimization

-Most companies use Applicant Tracking Systems (ATS) to filter resumes before a recruiter ever sees them.
+Applicant Tracking Systems (ATS) scan and filter resumes before they ever reach a recruiter.
 If your resume doesn’t include relevant keywords, it may never make it past the initial screening.

 For example, if a job description includes skills like: